jerrykress/OpenGL-3D-Renderer/README.md

-# Computer_Graphics
+# Computer Graphics Pair Project
 Graphic Renderer using C++
-This is a part of COMS30115 Computer Graphics module from University of Bristol.
+This is a part of COMS30115 Computer Graphics module from University of Bristol by jerrykress and dr17549.

 This projects involves using GLM to write a renderer engine from scratch.
 This is by reading from an obj and mlt file to render a 3D image.
 This project intends to explore both raytracing and rasteriser approach.